javierchanj/custom-c-shell/READMEgrp16.md

 #### 📜 3.
 Session History Feature
 - The `history` built-in command allows users to view previously typed commands, reducing repetitive typing and supporting users with memory or learning difficulties.

-#### 🌐 Future Suggestions:
-- Add **multilingual support** for help and usage messages.
-- Support **accessibility settings** like font size and speech integration.

 ---

-### ✅ Summary
+### Summary

-These features reflect a conscious effort to create a shell that is both resource-efficient and user-friendly for a wide range of users.
+These features reflects how our shell is both resource-efficient and user-friendly for a wide range of users.
 The implementation balances functionality with simplicity, ensuring compatibility with diverse environments and needs.

-This section fulfills the requirement to consider both sustainability and inclusivity in PA1.